 When finishing fourth became a game changer

 After years of asthma suffering, things seem to be turning around.
-I was still living in a city with cold winters (Jamshedpur) but..
+I was still living in a city with cold winters but..
 I had started making an effort.
 Picked up that beautiful sport called squash.
 Had little natural talent but boy did I run around wheezing trying to chase that little ball.
-That first winter in Jampot was probably my first where I didn’t have an ‘attack’ that needed serious intervention.
+That first winter in Jamshedpur was probably my first where I didn’t have an ‘attack’ that needed serious intervention.
 My lungs were feeling so good, I even started celebrating by smoking with the boys.
-As always, I digress (I promise to complete that story elsewhere someday).
+As always, I digress.

 Our seniors had injected a healthy dose of fear about those 3 weeks.
-They weren’t going to be easy.. especially for couch potatoes or folks who were recently connecting with the healthy chambers of their lungs.
+They weren’t going to be easy.. especially for couch potatoes or folks who were playing extreme sports with the chambers of their lungs.